The Five C’s Of Mortgage Underwriting Leading To Clear To Close

 Gustan Cho Associates are mortgage brokers licensed in 48 states

+This guide covers the five C’s of mortgage underwriting leading to clear-to-close.
 With mortgage loans, the risk analysis is critically important, so it is a good idea to review the file in detail before even submitting it.
 It is the responsibility of the mortgage underwriter to analyze the layered risk of the lender and the borrower’s ability to repay.
 Just because the borrower meets the agency lending guidelines does not mean the borrower has the ability to repay their new mortgage.
-Underwriters need to review and take a look at the overall picture of each borrower before issuing a conditional loan approval and eventually a clear to close.
+Underwriters need to review and take a look at the overall picture of each borrower before issuing a conditional loan approval and eventually a clear-to-close.
+The mortgage underwriter will look at the following:

 • adverse trade lines